daviteixeira-dev/studying-about-nodejs/guia-http/visao-geral.md

 ### Request

 A mensagem do pedido consiste no método, por exemplo GET, a versão do protocolo e a URI, dependendo do método usado, pode se levar headers e body.

+### Response

+A mensagens de resposta tem a versão do protocolo, o status code, os headers e a status message.